simplec-dev/nativescript-toolbox/plugin/README.md

 # NativeScript Toolbox

-This fork removes 'prefs:root=' from ios.
+This fork removes 'prefs -:- root=' from ios.
 That string will cause apps to be rejected.

 A [NativeScript](https://nativescript.org/) module that is a composition of useful classes, tools and helpers.